gauravmokhasi/cybersource-rest-sdk-DotNet/Readme.md

 3. Payload has to be in the form of a json file.
 Mention path of the payload file in app.config.

-4. Put API key and Shared Sercet in app.config.
+4. Put API key and Shared Secret in app.config.
 For more information on `app.config` refer : [Manual](https://github.com/visa/SampleCode/wiki/Manual)

 5. Load the solution into your Visual Studio using the .sln or .csproj file.